vizchitra/notes/discourse/pre-event.md

 ## 3. VizChitra Lightning Talks

-> A platform for innovative ideas in a concise format that might always be conference ready.
+> A platform for innovative ideas in a concise format that might not be conference ready.
 >
 - 4-5 short-format presentations (10-15 minutes each)
 - Focus on emerging topics and cutting-edge innovations in visualisation